xiaote0803/NGL-Spammer/README.md

 ## Disclaimer

-This project is for educational purposes only.
-Use at your own risk.
-Users are responsible for complying with all applicable laws and terms of service.
+Use responsibly.
+Sending unsolicited messages may violate terms of service.